danvk/boggle-paper/paper/content.typ

 And we'd no longer have a valid upper bound.

-We can call this revised Multiboggle score $D(B)$.
-To calculate it, we only score words when they use a unique (unordered) set of cells.
+We can call this revised Multiboggle score $D(B)$ (for "de-duped").
+To calculate it, we only score words once for each unique (unordered) set of cells on which they can be formed.
 So for this board we have:

 - $S(B)$ = 3